 Welcome to Year Six

-Also, in Year Six, as part of the P.E. curriculum, the children have the opportunity to go horse riding in Hyde Park.
-There is also a week's residential trip in Buckinghamshire where the children participate in a variety of outdoor activities to help enable them to become more confident, mature and independent.
+As part of our learning, we also take part in many additional curriculum activities, such as educational visits.
+There is a week's residential trip where the children participate in a variety of outdoor activities to help enable them to become more confident, mature and independent.
 Much fun is had by all and this is one of the greatest memories that the children take with them when they leave primary school.

-To help promote greater responsibility and links with the community, at Christmas, the children in Year Six help organise and then put on a Senior Citizens’ Party.
+To help promote greater responsibility and links with the community, at Christmas, the children in Year Six help organise and lead a Senior Citizens’ Party.
 They also have ‘Buddies’ in the Reception Class to look after and take responsibility for at certain times of the week, including meeting and greeting them in the mornings and spending valuable time with them in the playground before School begins.